-The Night The Manson Family Brought Hell To Cielo Drive
+The Night The Manson Family Brought Hell To The Tate-Polanski House On Cielo Drive

 LOS ANGELES, CA — It was the “creepy crawl” that shook the world.
 Shortly after midnight on August 8, 1969, devotees of homicidal hippie cult leader Charles Manson crashed the rental home of Sharon Tate, a 26-year-old Hollywood star who was then married to world-class filmmaker Roman Polanski.